-At March 31, 2023 and 2022, approximately 99% of investments are reported at fair value based on quoted market prices (level 1 investments - see Note 5).
+Approximately 96% and 95% of investments are reported at fair value based on quoted market prices (Level 1 investments - see Note 5) at March 31, 2024 and 2023, respectively.
 The remaining investments are reported at estimated fair value as determined by management based upon various valuation techniques developed by the general partners or investment managers.
 Because these investments are not readily marketable, their reported values are subject to additional uncertainty, and therefore values realized upon disposition may vary significantly from the currently reported amounts.